saksshiii/Confidence-Interval/README.md

 Where:

-$ xbar$ - is the sample mean,
+* xbar*- is the sample mean,
-$ σ$ - is the population standard deviation,
+* σ*- is the population standard deviation,
-$ n $ - is the sample size,
+* n * - is the sample size,
-$ z $ - is the z-score corresponding to the desired confidence level.
+* z * - is the z-score corresponding to the desired confidence level.
 The z-score can be obtained from the standard normal distribution table or calculated using statistical software.